 Anger is a complex and difficult emotion for young children to deal with so having an awareness of anger management as an adult can really help.
 We need to help children learn how to recognise, talk about and manage their anger: not while they’re angry, but while they’re calm and happy in order to give them tools they can put to use when they really need them.

-These free cards are available in English, Estonian, French, Icelandic and Spanish.
+These free cards are available in English, Estonian, Finnish, French, Icelandic, Spanish and Swedish.

 There is no ‘one right solution’ for anger management in children, as what works for one child may not work for another.
 That’s why learning how to calm themselves may be quite a long-term project, it takes time to try different methods and ideas.